How We Help

 Programmes to Heal

-The shelter is a multi-faith organisation having both a pastor and sheikh on-call to provide daily spiritual guidance and upliftment.
+The shelter is a multi-faith organisation having both a pastor and sheikh on-call to provide spiritual guidance and upliftment.

-Our young children are enrolled in our on-site nursery or kindergarten and are counselled through play therapy, allowing them to express their experiences and feelings through a natural self-guided, self-healing process.
+Young children are enrolled in our on-site nursery or kindergarten and are counselled through play therapy, allowing them to express their experiences and feelings through a natural self-guided, self-healing process.

 Our older children are taken and fetched from from their schools and participate in the shelter’s after-care programmes.